yaptide/docs/docs/geometry.md

 ![Geometry Page](assets/geometry/geometry.png)

 Geometry definition varies between different types of simulation software.
-For simulators using Constructive Solid Geometry (CSG), FLUKA and SHIELDHIT-12A, shapes are defined by set of primitive Figures (boxes, cylinders, spheres) joined together by boolean operators.
+For simulators using Constructive Solid Geometry (CSG) - FLUKA and SHIELDHIT-12A, shapes are defined by set of primitive Figures (boxes, cylinders, spheres) joined together by boolean operators.
 The order of operators to apply is defined within a Zone.